 The Gateway Coaching Program is directed by Dr. Nichole Zehnder, Associate Dean for Educational Strategy and Associate Professor of Medicine.
 Meet the first cohort of Gateway Curriculum Coaches of Gateway Coaches (for the Entering Class of 2020).

 Personal and academic student advising occurs within two broad programs: Preclinical Counseling and Career Counseling.
 Our overall approach to advising is open, facilitative and flexible.
 The aim is to link students with faculty who have interest, knowledge and experience to best help students identify and achieve their goals.
 Students are encouraged to seek out and get to know any faculty members who have relevant information.
 Our accessible and highly student-friendly faculty welcomes inquiry from and interaction with students.

-Support and Counseling for Diversity Students
+Support and Counseling for Underrepresented Students

 The Big Sib Program

-Each year, second-year class social chairpersons match every incoming student with a second-year student who acts as a Big Sib.
-The matching is based on items like college attended, home address, extracurricular interests and anything else that the match-makers can identify that first- and second-year students might have in common.
-The program’s annual kick-off starts with a picnic (hosted by the second-year class) where the sibs get introduced and connected.
-Throughout the year the sibs share advice, insights, class notes and materials and occasional inspirational treats like homemade cookies or a Starbucks gift card.
+Each year, second-year class social chairpersons match every incoming student with a second-year student who acts as a “Big Sib” (sibling).
+The matching is based on items like undergraduate institution attended, home address, extracurricular interests and anything else that match-makers can identify that first- and second-year students might have in common.
+The program’s annual kick-off starts with a picnic (hosted by the second-year class) where sibs get introduced and connected.
+Throughout the year sibs share advice, insights, class notes, materials and occasional inspirational treats like homemade cookies or a Starbucks gift card.
 Sweet!